 Notes

-1 This is a compilation of the Local Government (Miscellaneous Provisions) Act 1960 and includes the amendments made by the other written laws referred to in the following table 1a, 6, 7.
+1 This reprint is a compilation as at 8 June 2012 of the Local Government (Miscellaneous Provisions) Act 1960 and includes the amendments made by the other written laws referred to in the following table 1a, 4, 5.
 The table also contains information about any reprint.

 Compilation table